Vynokris/RandomMaze3D/README.md

 ## Build and launch

-Use the make command to build the project and start the "maze" executable to launch it (exclusive to Linux).
+Use the make command to build the project and start the "maze" executable to launch it.
+Clang and make have to be installed to build on Windows.

 <br>